cilginc/cilginc.github.io/_posts/2025-07-02-TryHackMe-Crypto_Failures.md

 # --- Point it at the target ---
 IP = "10.10.183.237"
 URL = f"http://{IP}/"
-USER_AGENT = "AA" # A simple User-Agent to keep things predictable
+USER_AGENT = "AA" # A short, simple User-Agent to make our lives easier

-print("Alright, let's get admin access.")
+print("Alright, let's work some magic and become admin.")

-# 1. Get a guest cookie to work with
+# 1. Get a legitimate guest cookie to use as our template
 print(">> Knocking on the door as 'guest' to grab a cookie...") s = requests.Session() s.headers.update({'User-Agent': USER_AGENT})